 All alarms on deck.

-One of the simplest ways you can help protect yourself against a fire is to make sure all smoke detectors are in proper working order.
-Alarms should be tested at least once a month (most have a test button, which will beep once).
-If any seem to be broken, replace the batteries or the detector itself, immediately.
+One of the simplest ways you can help protect yourself against a fire is to make sure all smoke detectors are working correctly—if your smoke detector is not working, replace it immediately.
+Alarms should be tested at least once a month and batteries should be replaced at least once or twice a year.

 Perfect your plan.

 Especially when kids are involved, it’s key to develop a solid escape plan.
 According to the American Red Cross, sometimes you will have only as little as two minutes to escape a fire, so formulate a quick route to get everyone out safely, and commit it to memory.

 Take preventative measures.

 The next time you light a candle or fire up the grill, make sure there is nothing within a short distance that could also potentially catch fire.
 Human error is one of the most common ways for home fires to start—so be mindful about taking proper precautions.